If there aren’t enough bodies for the souls of the dead, the problem is ghosts.

-It's not true that every body implies at least two other bodies.
-Sex isn't the only way to reproduce, though it's more fun than gene-splicing.
-Progenitors can and do produce multiple offspring, and are frequently alive during the lifespan of their offspring, though they mostly wish they weren't.
+It’s not true that every body implies at least two others.
+Sex isn’t the only way to reproduce, though it’s more fun than gene-splicing.
+Progenitors can and do produce multiple offspring, and are frequently alive during the lifespan of their offspring, though mostly wish they weren’t.
 And what about weird stuff like in vitro fertilisation, cloning, parthenogenesis, toner-less photocopying, and virgin birth?

-There must be a mathematical function or algorithm linking descendants and ancestors, but I don't know what that function might be.
-It's gotta involve sex though, unless you're a whiptail lizard.
+There must be a mathematical function or algorithm linking descendants and ancestors.
+It’s got to involve sex though, unless you’re a whiptail lizard, a species without males.
 Actually an actuary might be able to help if ze were getting enough, which seems unlikely.